eclipse-sprotty/sprotty/packages/sprotty/README.md

 ## Docs

-For further information please consult the [Wiki](https://github.com/eclipse/sprotty/wiki).
+For further information please consult the [documentation on the website](https://sprotty.org/docs/).

-The version history is documented in the [CHANGELOG](https://github.com/eclipse/sprotty/blob/master/packages/sprotty/CHANGELOG.md).
+The version history is documented in the [CHANGELOG](https://github.com/eclipse-sprotty/sprotty/blob/master/packages/sprotty/CHANGELOG.md).

 ## References